Frequently Asked Questions

 <Return to Questions>

-.....WHAT KIND OF ADOPTION SITUATIONS DO YOU PRESENT?
+.....WHAT KIND OF ADOPTION OPPORTUNITIES DO YOU PRESENT?

 Every variety available by referring professionals!
-AdoptLink will present birthparents and children from all avenues of racial, ethnic, social, economic, professional, educational, and religious backgrounds, pregnant birthmothers, newborn children, children of all ages, healthy children, children with medical and physical impairments, children born drug-exposed, special needs, etc.
+AdoptLink will present potential birthparents and children from all avenues of racial, ethnic, social, economic, professional, educational, and religious backgrounds, newborns and children of all ages, healthy children, children with medical and physical impairments, children born drug-exposed, special needs, etc.

 Carrying a child for nine months and then entrusting the baby to PAPs is a tremendously important decision.
 In order for a woman to plan this and follow-though with her commitment, she must have some very motivating factors.
 Some examples of motivating factors can include, but are not limited to, a strong conviction that her child must have a two-parent traditional family, her financial inability to raise a child, or perhaps she simply is not ready to be a parent, or does not desire to parent a child.